ibodrov/bpm/README.md

 BPM Engine
 ==

-Simple implementation of an BPM engine, designed to mimic Activiti's behaviour.
+A simple implementation of an BPM engine, designed to mimic Activiti's behaviour.
 Optimized for high performance (rather than for the strict following of the BPMN specification).

 Main features
 --
-- lightweight BPM engine, designed to be almost a drop-in replacement for the Activiti's engine;
+- an lightweight BPM engine, inspired by Activiti BPM engine;
 - high-performance on-disk persistence;
 - event scheduling (e.g. "timers");
 - supports Activiti's XML format (both process and visual elements);